JamesBremner/Mapify/README.md

 ## GUI

+To read a waypoint file select from menu File

-The GUI displays the waypoints ( red ) and the page locations ( black ).
+To display a vizualization of the waypoints ( red dots ) and the page locations ( black rectangles ) select from menu Display

+To display page locations ( x,y ) select from menu Display

-To zoom in or out, use the mouse wheel.
+To zoom vizualization in or out, use the mouse wheel.

-To pan, right click and select for pupup menu
+To pan vizualization, select from menu Display